 Managers must regularly review the agreed upon arrangements to ensure they continue to fit the employee’s circumstances and support the ongoing health and safety of the employee.

 As circumstances relating to the pandemic change and evolve, employees may wish to return to the physical workplace and/or their roles.
 There may also be a requirement for employees to gradually increase the level of attendance at their usual workplace.

 Employees and managers should discuss these circumstances with the safety and wellbeing of the employee in mind.

-Apparent risks should be identified, and mitigating strategies agreed upon, documented and put in place to overcome any risk there may be to the employee.
-An example of this could include moving a vulnerable employee from a service centre role with face-to-face customer interactions to a role within a customer service call centre.
+Apparent risks to the employees health in attending the workplace should be considered against the inherent requirements of the employees role and any mitigating strategies that can be put in place to reduce risk.
+An example of this could include moving a vulnerable employee from a service centre role with face-to-face customer interactions to a role within a customer service call centre to a desk that allows for 4 square metres of space.
 When identifying mitigating strategies, the manager and employee should also take into account factors such as whether there will be any increased risks to the employee through transport options if alternative work locations are being considered.

 The employees in vulnerable groups form will assist to identify risks and agree upon strategies to mitigate these.

 There may be circumstances where employees are not considered vulnerable, but their personal circumstances mean that they live with or care for someone is who considered vulnerable, and there is medical advice that the employee attending work presents a higher risk to the vulnerable person.